steeltracker/carbon-analysis/README.md

 #### 4. The interactive map is hosted on the Tableau server and can be found here.

 ## Collaborators
-Author Information(link to GitHub accounts): Erica Bishop, Ruth Enriquez, Amrit Sandhu, Michael Zargari
+If you have any questions, comments, or concerns, please reach out to a group member using the information below:

+Erica Bishop      Github: @erica-bishop     Email: ericabishop@bren.ucsb.edu\
+Ruth Enriquez     Github: @ruthe808         Email: rbe786@bren.ucsb.edu\
+Amrit Sandhu      Github: @aksandhu23       Email: aksandhu@bren.ucsb.edu\
+Michael Zargari   Github: @mzargari         Email: mzargari@bren.ucsb.edu\

 ## References
 a.
 Hasanbeigi, A. 2022.
 Steel Climate Impact. https://www.globalefficiencyintel.com/steel-climate-impact-international-benchmarking-energy-co2-intensities.